GavinHuttley/tib/source/molevol/mutation.rst

 Where |5mC| mutagenesis gets even more interesting is that this is an enzymatically induced modification and the recognition sequence for the DNA methylase is a C followed by a G, denote CpG (the p stands for the phosphodiester bond between adjacent nucleotides).
 This sequence "context dependence" of the introduction of the base modification therefore results in a context dependence of |CtoT| point mutations (see :ref:`Sidebar Figure<CtoT_motif>`).

-.. sidebar:: Context dependence of |CtoT| point mutations
+.. margin:: Context dependence of |CtoT| point mutations
     :name: CtoT_motif

     .. figure:: /_static/images/molevol/CtoT-human-intergenic.svg